JuanModzelewski/Keyboard-Hero/README.md

 ![Keyboard Hero Game Layout Features](/assets/images/readme-images/keyboard_hero_features.webp)

-- 1. Game timer
+1. Game timer
+    - The timer starts on the first keystroke and stops on the last keystroke.
+    - Time is displayed in minutes and seconds
-- 2. Correct Keystroke
+2. Correct Keystroke
+    - When the user types the correct character, the character changes to green, indicating that the keystroke is correct.
-- 3. Incorrect Keystroke
+3. Incorrect Keystroke
+    - When the user types the incorrect character, the character changes to red, indicating that the keystroke is incorrect.
-- 4. Current Key
+4. Current Key
+    - The current character to be typed is underlined in blue
-- 5. Number of Correct Keystrokes
+5. Number of Correct Keystrokes
+    - Each correct keystroke is counted and shown as the user types.
-- 6. Number of incorrect Keystrokes
+6. Number of incorrect Keystrokes
+    - Each incorrect keystroke is counted and shown as the user types.
-- 7. Display Keyboard
+7. Display Keyboard
+    - Displays an image of a Keyboard with finger index for reference.
+    - If the keyboard image is visible, the text and arrow change to hide the keyboard with arrow up.
-- 8. Active button displaying current difficulty
+8. Active button displaying current difficulty
+    - The active color of the button clearly indicates to the user which difficulty level has been selected.